 - 24 million soccer players (FIFA census as of 2006).
 Even if this number is off by multiple millions, the figure is still astounding.
 24 million out of USA’s 330 million population means that 1 out of 14 people you meet in America is a soccer player.

-- The total number of soccer fans (anyone interested in soccer) would have to at least match this 24 million player count.
+- The total number of soccer fans (anyone at least moderately interested in soccer) would have to at least match this 24 million player count.
 A reasonable estimate would be somewhere between 30-60 million soccer fans, or 1 in every 9 people you meet.

 - Each year, Americans pack stadiums for dozens of foreign soccer club and national team matches.
 Many of these crowds exceed 50,000 people.

 - TV ratings for foreign club soccer competitions and the World Cup are high despite the fact that many matches take place during U.S. weekday afternoons or weekend mornings.

 - The 1994 World Cup holds in USA the all-time attendance record for the tournament and the 2026 World Cup in USA looks likely to break that record while raking in immense profits.